 Jim Castagna; email: james.t.castagna@verizon.com; Tel: +1 845-620-6101

 The initial objectives of the ATIS/SIP Forum NNI Task Force as memorialized in the agreement between ATIS and the SIP Forum included defining “the architecture and requirements for a shared “Thin” registry of NNI interconnection data.”
-To date, the Forum has been unable to reach consensus on a single registry architecture.
-Accordingly, this report summarizes the various proposals, registry and non-registry basedwith the objective of making them available for feedback from the industry and other stakeholders.
+The Task Force was unable to reach consensus on a single registry architecture.
+Accordingly, this report summarizes proposals for IP interconnection routing that have been discussed by the Task Force, both registry and non-registry based, and how they may interoperate.